LB-WorksTM/BSM-Basic-System-Maintenance-v2.5.1/README.md

 6. Restart your personal computer.
 7. After completion, check the desktop for `BSM_log.txt` for a timestamped record of the cleanup.

-## License
+## Copyright
-© 2026 LB-Works™ – All Rights Reserved
+Copyright © 2026 LB-Studio™
+This project is licensed under the MIT License.
+See the LICENSE file in the project root for full license information.